Aidi-Software/on-premises-backups/README.md

 Generates a backup of an Aidi instance locally.
 Is essentially a wrapper for a boto3 connection to an AWS S3 bucket.

-This script is meant to backup an Aidi instance locally.
-It is not meant to extract or manipulate Aidi's data.
-The structure and content of the data returned by this script may change over time without notice.
-As a result, the data returned by this script should not be used for business logic, reporting, or any other application beyond backups.
-Aidi is not responsible for any issues arising from the use of this script outside its intended purpose.
+Aidi reserves the right to modify the format, content, or structure of the data and tables without prior notice as its product evolves.
+Therefore, if the client develops their own queries to periodically extract data from this database, they will need to adjust their queries to ensure their continued operation in the event of a change to the table/data structure.

 ## Quickstart
-- Obtain an Aidi backup bucket name, an Aidi backup access key and an Aidi backup secret key from your Aidi customer representative.
+- Obtain an Aidi backup bucket name, an Aidi backup access key and an Aidi backup secret key from support@aidi.io
 - Make sure you have `python3` installed.
 - Download the latest release from [release page](https://github.com/Aidi-Software/on-premises-backups/releases)
 - From the unzipped directory, run `python3 -m pip install -r requirements.txt`